 Percolation can also present some challenges.
 Manual methods are susceptible to bad pouring techniques.
 For example, all percolation methods run the risk of channelling, where a stream of water finds an easy route around the ground coffee.
 This will mean that some of the coffee doesn’t get extracted.

 Additionally, if coffee is ground too finely it can obstruct the flow of water.
 This will result in either an abnormally long brew time or filter baskets that overflow, ruining your coffee and dirtying your countertop.

 The Kalita Wave, one of the most forgiving pour over methods.
 Credit: Ian Steger

-Technically, espresso is a form of infusion, but there are many differences that put espresso into its own category.
+Technically, espresso is a form of percolation, but there are many differences that put espresso into its own category.
 The most important is this: espresso is a coffee extracted under pressure.
 Any coffee can be extracted as espresso under the right conditions and using the proper equipment.

 The serving size of an espresso is typically much smaller, usually just 20–40 ml.
 It is also much more concentrated than regular drip coffee.
 A finer grind, along with the pressurized water, enables quicker and more efficient brews, usually in just 20–30 seconds.

 Finally, espresso is also different because the brew ratio differs from standard drip or percolation methods.
 Let’s take a look at brew ratio now.

 The right water-to-coffee ratio is key for a perfect extraction.
 Credit: Adam Friedlander

 A coffee’s brew ratio is the ratio of ground coffee to water used to brew.
 It’s convenient if you want to scale up or down the amount of coffee you brew.